Slyce-Inc/Slyce-Android-SDK/README.md

 * A Slyce client ID

 ## Add the SDK to Your Project
 1. Download or clone this repo.
-The SDK includes a test application, .arr and docs.
+The SDK includes a test application, .arr, java docs, release notes and integration doc.
 2. Copy the slyce.arr from SlyceSDK directory into your project's libs directory.
 3. Configure **build.gradle** file:
 ```ruby